digigaia/kudu/ARCHITECTURE.md

 ### Open question on `ByteStream`

-we considered the possibility of having a `ByteStream` trait with the following
+We considered the possibility of having a `ByteStream` trait with the following
 methods:

 ```